ddeconde/dotfiles/bin/README.md

-It is possible to script System Preferences changes (including options not available in the GUI) via the `defaults` command, however defaults can be structured in complex ways and change significantly with operating system versions so automating these changes can involve excessive amounts of maintenance.
+It is possible to script System Preferences changes (including options not available in the GUI) via the `defaults` command, however defaults can be structured in complex ways and change significantly with operating system versions so automating these changes can involve considerable amounts of maintenance.

 Make the following manual changes to the System Preferences.